k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - Populate the **LU_NAME** and **OVERRIDE_EXISTING_FLOWS** input parameters.

 - Run the flow to create the data generation flows for the LU tables, except for the tables populated in the [TDMFilterOutTargetTables](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-1---define-tables-to-filter-out), whose **generator_filterout** checkbox is checked (true).
-The data generation flows are automatically created in the **GeneratorFlows** subdirectory, under the Broadway directory of the LU.
+These data generation flows are created automatically in the **GeneratorFlows** subdirectory, under the Broadway directory of the LU.